 While the colours were mesmerizing from a distance, on a closer look revealed them to be extremely transparent, so much so that I could see the pebbles underneath along with little fishes and toads.
 There are many bridges over the river.
 I crossed a suspension bridge too although in the winter it is possible to cross the river by foot at certain points.

 As far as the animals are concerned, I did not see too many as I never entered the core area.
 Nevertheless, from what other visitors commented, tiger sighting is extremely unlikely anyway so it did not bother me much.
 I was given a guide for a quick walk around the river and the villages around Merchula.
 The first thing he showed me was a sunbathing pig.
-He claimed t to be a ferocious wild boar but I still remain sceptical of that claim.
+He claimed t to be a ferocious wild boar but I still remain skeptical of that claim.

 But he did redeem himself by showing me a couple of Sambar deer from close range.
 The mother ran away quickly.
 But the young one was not yet aware of the danger that a human being might possess.
 So, it stopped for a while and looked back.